fonkengChris/parish-website-backend/services/README.md

   htmlMessage: '<h1>Welcome!</h1><p>Thank you for joining!</p>' // Optional
 });

-// Send SMS
-const result = await notificationService.sendNotification({
+// Send WhatsApp (type is still 'sms' for backward compatibility) const result = await notificationService.sendNotification({
   type: 'sms',
   recipient: {
     phone: '+1234567890',
     name: 'John Doe'
   },
-  subject: '', // Not used for SMS
+  subject: '', // Not used for WhatsApp
   message: 'Your prayer request has been received.
 Thank you!'
 });

-// Send both email and SMS
-const result = await notificationService.sendNotification({
+// Send both email and WhatsApp const result = await notificationService.sendNotification({
   type: 'both',
   recipient: {